ariedel-cern/GridUtilityScripts/README.md

 ### CheckFileIntegrity.sh
 Check integrity of local files copied from the Grid.

+### KillAllJobs.sh
+Kill all jobs which are not finished or killed yet.
+Nice for wrapping up the analysis.

+### KillAllFailedJobs.sh
+Similar to above, but just killing jobs which are in an ERROR state.

 ### Merge.sh
 Wrapper script around the macro with the same name.
 Merge local files run by run.